bpaquet/aerodis/README.md

 # aerodis

-Use Aerospike trough a Redis interface.
+Use Aerospike through a Redis interface.

 # Why

 Redis is a great product, but can be difficult to scale.
-Redis cluster solves some issue, but still use one thread for each server.
+Redis cluster solves some issues, but still uses one thread for each server.
 Aerospike is natively distributed, multi-threaded and has excellent performance.

-Aerodis implement most of Redis primitives above an Aerospike Cluster.
+Aerodis implements most of Redis primitives above an Aerospike Cluster.

 Architecture: Application (which use Redis driver) => Aerodis => Aerospike cluster.

-I'm using Aerodis from a big PHP application which use Redis from a long time.
+I'm using Aerodis from a big PHP application which have used Redis from a long time.

-I have deployed one instance of Aerodis on each PHP server, and achieve 50k queries per second on each server, and reach 500k queries per second on a five nodes Aerospike cluster.
+I have deployed one instance of Aerodis on each PHP server, and have achieved 50k queries per second on each server, and have reached 500k queries per second on five Aerospike nodes.

 # Why in Go ?

-First try was to implement the (Redis interface in PHP, using the PHP Aerospike drivers)[https://github.com/bpaquet/aerospike_redis_php].
+First attempt was to implement the (Redis interface in PHP, using the PHP Aerospike drivers)[https://github.com/bpaquet/aerospike_redis_php].
 This solution has two problems:
-* the Aerospike PHP driver has slow update cycle, and some problems (this (one)[https://github.com/aerospike/aerospike-client-php/issues/111] for example).
+* the Aerospike PHP driver has a slow update cycle, and some problems (this (one)[https://github.com/aerospike/aerospike-client-php/issues/111] for example).
-* PHP is still mono-thread multi-process, so some optimizations can not be done easily (like an in-memory cache for example).
+* PHP is still a mono-thread multi-process, so some optimizations cannot be done easily (like an in-memory cache for example).

 Why use Go to write a new proxy ?
 Because it's easier than C, and Go Aerospike drivers has good performance.